-Guru Arjan – the fifth Guru of Sikhism, requested Sai Mian Mir – a Muslim Pir of Lahore to lay its foundation stone in 1589.
+Guru Arjan Dev Ji – The fifth Guru of Sikhism, requested Sai Mian Mir – a Muslim Pir of Lahore to lay its foundation Stone in 1589.

 The Golden Temple is also referred to as “Darbar Sahib” or “Harmandar Sahib”, and is one of the oldest Worship places for the Indian Sikh.
 It is located in Amritsar, Punjab.

-Night Scene of Harminder Sahib or Golden Temple Amritsar View
+Night Scene of Harmandir Sahib or Golden Temple Amritsar View

-Last year me and my husband went to Harminder Sahib with our son’s in laws and Komal Preet Kaur(now his wife) That time we went to Gurudwara night time, because their home is situated around 20 minutes distance from Gurudwara.
+Last year me and my husband, went to Harmandir Sahib with our son’s in laws and Komal Preet Kaur(now his wife) That time we went to Gurudwara Night time, because their home is situated around 20 minutes distance from Gurudwara.

-It was my first visit in my whole life(54 years of my life) that I’ve seen Gurudwara night time.
+It was my first visit in my whole life(54 years of my age) that I’ve seen Gurudwara night time.